USEPA/DissolvedGasNla/scripts/NLA_N2O_models.md

     ##  9 SAP   NC    50_max    36.5 -78.9   1102.
 7.01   131     4.88
     ## 10 CPL   NC    50_max    35.9 -77.9    287.
 5.66    36     3.61

-The resulting target population above included a total of 465,897 waterbodies.

-Cross tabulations below describe the structure of the target population with respect to the design variables.
-The cross-tabulation makes it clear that each ecoregion does not contain each state.
+Cross tabulations below describe the structure of the target population with respect to the survey design variables.
+The cross-tabulation shows that each ecoregion does not contain each state.
 Therefore, in the statistical sense, states were nested in ecoregions.

 ``` r